 - Choose possibly necessary competencies and hire accordingly.

-- Improve your team members’ competences by considering the next stage of your product’s lifecycle.
+- Improve your team members’ competencies by considering the next stage of your product’s lifecycle.

 2. As a design lead managing your own team,